 If parents want to give their children a gift, the best thing they can do is teach their children to love challenges, be intrigued by mistakes, enjoy effort and keep learning” Carol Dweck.

-Having growth mindset conversations with the young people in your life can be the first step in helping someone develop the confidence they need to thrive, not just survive in 2020.
+Having growth mindset conversations with the young people in your life can be the first step in helping someone develop the confidence they need to thrive, not just survive.
 Those conversations may also do the same for you.